adicu/devfest-workshops/README.md

 Making a gamified coding coloring book is a substantial project.
 As a result, I think we should spend the entire semester preparing this material.
 Here's a rough timeline:

 - September 20: decide on a sample app as the overarching project
-- September-October: finish an initial version of a single module, complete with unit tests and tutorials.
-Beta test it.
+- September-October: finish an initial version of the app.
+Convert a single module into fill-in-the-blank format, complete with unit tests and tutorials.
+Beta test the single module.
-- October-November: Split into small teams to develop more modules, using the initial one as a template.
+- October-November: Split into small teams to convert more modules, using the initial one as a template.
-- November-December: Add gamification and make improvements to the existing modules.
+- November-December: Add gamification (pretty colors! much wow!) and make improvements to the existing modules.

-This is a tight timeline, especially around October-November.
 We probably want a team of 5-7 people to do this, each spending ~3-5 hrs a week on average.
+We should sync for 15 minutes once a week to make sure everyone is on track.

 For specific tasks, we will be using the following Jira board: [JIRA LINK WILL GO HERE]

+Let's go make some coloring books!